DLR Group – Scappoose HS Addition

-It’s been a busy summer and I’m really excited to start showing some of the work I’ve been doing lately.
-If you’re wondering why I haven’t been blogging much, it’s because a lot of my shoots are under embargo until the images are published.
-This week, I’m going to recap some work from three very different clients.
+It’s been a busy summer and we’re really excited to start showing some of the work we’ve been doing lately.
+If you’re wondering why we haven’t been blogging much, it’s because a lot of my shoots are under embargo until the images are published.
+This week, we’re going to recap some work from three very different clients.

 This first project is an architectural shoot for long time client DLR Group.
 DLR is one of the top architecture firms in the country and their work has always been standout.
-This project in particular struck me as truly inspired design.
-I scouted this project in January and didn’t actually shoot it until May when we had better light.
-On the shoot, I worked closely with project designer Levi Patterson wangling kids, building furniture, and even moving a piano to get all these wonderful shots.
-The interior of the auditorium is one of the most striking spaces I’ve ever photographed.
+This project in particular struck us as truly inspired design.
+We scouted this project in January and didn’t actually shoot it until May when we had better light.
+On the shoot, we worked closely with project designer Levi Patterson wangling kids, building furniture, and even moving a piano to get all these wonderful shots.
+The interior of the auditorium is one of the most striking spaces we’ve ever photographed.
 Here’s what DLR has to say about the project:

 Connection.
 Identity.
 The Scappoose High School Auditorium is designed as a community center created to link the broader citizenry and the school; the architecture creates a point of connection for the students and the residents of Scappoose, Oregon to foster a shared identity.
 DLR Group designed the 400 seat auditorium so the connection between school and community would grow and inform through student and citizen performances, as well as student, local, and regional art display.
 The notion of the theatre lobby as a space to display public and student art was enriched with its additional use as the new public entry and commons.
 The relationship between connection and identity in the design are codependent; by inviting connection the design has created an identity that transcends physical materials and form, but is an identity of ownership by students and the community.
 The form of the auditorium is kinetic energy.
 The staccato rhythm of the performance hall massing, with the large fly loft and new entry volume, were envisioned to create the same experience as the lifting of keys after the last movement of a piano concerto; the reflection and memory, the breath, that accompanies the end of a powerful performance.